 Since over-the-counter treatments typically aren’t strong enough to treat cystic acne, your derm may recommend a prescription.
 Here are a few common options to know about:

 Antibiotics are sometimes used to treat acne that covers a major section of the skin.
 They work by decreasing inflammation and bacteria that may contribute to flare-ups.
 But experts advise against taking antibiotics for extended periods, so they may provide only a short-term solution.

 Common oral antibiotics prescribed for acne include erythromycin, tetracycline, minocycline, and doxycycline.

-Other medications — including blood thinners, diuretics, and psoriasis and diabetes meds — can interfere with antibiotics, so always discuss any meds you’re taking with your doc.
+Some types of medications — including some blood thinners, diuretics, and psoriasis and diabetes meds — can interfere with antibiotics, so always discuss any meds you’re taking with your doc.
 Some acne medications aren’t safe to take during pregnancy.

 Potential side effects may include: